European Union: Languages

-A total of twenty official languages of the EU belong to the Indo-European language family, represented by the Balto-Slavic, the Italic, the Germanic, the Hellenic, and the Celtic branches.
-Only four languages, namely Hungarian, Finnish, Estonian (all three Uralic), and Maltese (Semitic), are not Indo-European languages.
-The three official alphabets of the EU (Cyrillic, Latin, and modern Greek) all derive from the Archaic Greek scripts.
+The most widely spoken language in the EU is English; the language is spoken by 50 per cent of the population and studied by 95 per cent of school students, although following the withdrawal of the United Kingdom only 2% of the population speak it natively.
+German and French are spoken by 29 per cent and 25 per cent of the population.
+More than half (59 per cent) of EU citizens are able to engage in a conversation in a language other than their mother tongue, and more than a tenth (11%) are quadrilingual.

 Luxembourgish (in Luxembourg) and Turkish (in Cyprus) are the only two national languages that are not official languages of the EU.
-On 26 February 2016, it was made public that Cyprus has asked to make Turkish an official EU language, in a "gesture" that could help solve the division of the country.

-Besides the 24 official languages, there are about 150 regional and minority languages, spoken by up to 50 million people.
-Catalan, Galician and Basque are not recognised official languages of the EU but have official status in one member state (Spain): therefore, official translations of the treaties are made into them and citizens have the right to correspond with the institutions in these languages.
+Catalan, Galician and Basque are not recognised official languages of the EU but have official status in Spain.
+Therefore, official translations of the treaties are made into them and citizens have the right to correspond with the institutions in these languages.
+There are about 150 regional and minority languages in the EU, spoken by up to 50 million people.
 The European Charter for Regional or Minority Languages ratified by most EU states provides general guidelines that states can follow to protect their linguistic heritage.
 The European Day of Languages is held annually on 26 September and is aimed at encouraging language learning across Europe.